Q. I am interested in purchasing a camera. Who do I contact?

 Your local distributor will be happy to set up training to help you get the most from your camera.
 Contact us to find your local distributor.

-Q. Can the camera log data while recording?
+Q. Can the i-SPEED 3 camera log data while recording?

 Yes, the camera can log data during recording with specific National Instruments data loggers and the Control Pro version of our software.

 Q. Can I control my i-SPEED camera from a distance?

 Yes the camera can be operated by Ethernet up to 100m.
 If longer distances are required, we recommend switched repeaters or a fiber extender.